-Bayside Marin is a premier rehabilitation center dedicated to the treatment of drug addiction in California.
+Bayside Marin is a premier rehabilitation center dedicated to the treatment of heroin addiction in California.
 Bayside Marin blends evidence-based treatments with alternative, holistic modalities to comprehensively treat all aspects of our client’s life.

 Learn more about relapse prevention at Bayside Marin in California

-Reasons why people relapse from drug addiction
+Reasons why people relapse from heroin addiction

 How to prevent relapse at Bayside Marin Treatment Center in California